 However, there is a possibility that things will change permanently.

-As we mentioned above, everything is driven to the Cloud.
-If I have any prophetic skills, in 5-10 years Microsoft will try to gain dominance in , and Windows as a Service will be ubiquitous, all connected to your personal account.
+As mentioned above, everything is driven in the Cloud.
+If I have prophetic abilities, in 5-10 years Microsoft will try to gain dominance in cloud computing, and Windows as a Service will be ubiquitous, all linked to your personal account.

 The computer model will change.
 In 15-20 years no one will talk about "offline" computers and "local" systems.